-July 2025 was a month of rare intensity on the macroeconomic and geopolitical fronts, marked by a sudden rise in trade protectionism initiated by the United States, against a backdrop of continued caution among central banks and broadly resilient economic data.
-The top story of the month was undoubtedly the Trump administration's aggressive shift in trade policy.
+July 2025 was a month of rare intensity on the macroeconomic and geopolitical fronts, marked by a sudden rise in trade protectionism initiated by the United States, against a backdrop of continued caution among central banks and broadly resilient economic figures.
+The highlight of the month was undoubtedly the Trump administration's aggressive shift in trade policy.
 Following an ultimatum set for 1 August, the United States formalised a wide-ranging set of tariff measures.
-Several bilateral agreements were signed, including one with Japan imposing "reciprocal" tariffs of 15%, giving Tokyo a competitive advantage over other car exporters.
+Several bilateral agreements were signed, including one with Japan imposing 15% "reciprocal" tariffs, giving Tokyo a competitive advantage over other car exporters.
 A compromise was reached with the European Union on general tariffs of 15%, slightly above the ECB's reference scenarios.
 Although no retaliatory measures are planned on the European side, these new barriers are nevertheless likely to weigh on certain export sectors.
 Other partners such as India, Canada and Switzerland were targeted more heavily, with tariff increases of between 25% and 39%.
-On the monetary policy front, the Federal Reserve kept rates unchanged for the fifth consecutive meeting, in the 4.25-4.50% range.
-While the statement was unchanged - a resolutely data-dependent approach - the tone softened significantly internally, with two FOMC members voting in favour of an immediate rate cut.
-The disappointing jobs report (+73k jobs created) now points to a high probability of a cut in October, which is already more than 80% priced into the market.
+In terms of monetary policy, the Federal Reserve kept rates unchanged for the fifth consecutive meeting, in the 4.25-4.50% range.
+While the statement was unchanged - a resolutely data-dependent approach - the stance softened significantly internally, with two FOMC members voting in favour of an immediate rate cut.
+The disappointing jobs report (+73k jobs created) now points to a high probability of a cut in October, which is now more than 80% priced into the market.
 The Fed is also facing increasing political pressure, although Jerome Powell's chairmanship appears to be stabilising after initial criticism from the White House.
 In the Eurozone, the ECB also maintained the status quo, as expected.
-Headline inflation remained stable at 2.0% YoY in July, while core inflation came in at 2.3%, on the back of slowing service prices and a slight uptick in goods prices.
+Headline inflation remained stable at 2.0% YoY in July, while core inflation came in at 2.3%, driven by slowing service prices and a slight uptick in goods prices.
 The latest PMIs confirmed a gradual improvement in activity, with the composite index at 51, its highest level in 11 months.
-However, this renewed momentum remains uneven: while Spain pulled the overall index higher, Germany remains under pressure and France is struggling to return to sustained growth.
+However, this renewed momentum remains uneven: while Spain pulled the overall index higher, Germany remains under pressure and France is struggling to regain a sustained growth rate.
 The scenario of a final 25bp rate cut in September remains on the cards, although an extension of the monetary pause is becoming credible given the trend in prices.
 The bond market logically reflected this monetary repositioning.
-US 10-year yields rose sharply in July (+15bp to 4.37%), in response to a higher-than-expected CPI and a sharp rise in Q2 GDP to +3% annualised.
+US 10-year yields rose sharply in July (+15bp to 4.37%), in response to higher-than-expected CPI and a sharp rise in Q2 GDP to +3% annualised.
 In Europe, tariff tensions put pressure on longterm yields (+9 bp on the Bund to 2.70%, +6 bp on the OAT to 3.35%), while the short-term segment remained stable in anticipation of a cut in September.
 Credit spreads proved remarkably resilient.
 Risk appetite remains buoyant on the prospect of likely monetary stimulus, broadly contained inflation and solid corporate earnings.
 In the money market, issuer spreads remained stable.
-The Ester remained at around 1.92%, while the 3-month Euribor edged up 4bp to 2%.
-We maintained our variable rate strategy with extension of the WAL.
+The Ester remained at around 1.92%, while the 3-month Euribor edged up+ 4bp to 2%.
+We maintained our variable rate strategy and a WAL close to the maximum permitted.